Ensuring Accurate Time Tracking

 .
 If you want to only change the category of a specific session, see the Categorizing Work Sessions

-To view the apps and websites in a category, simply click on the category in the "Category Breakdown" section of your dashboard.
+To view the apps and websites in a category, simply click on the category in the "Categories" section of your dashboard.

 A modal similar to the uncategorized modal will appear.
 To change the category or create a new category, click on the dropdown menu and select an existing category or type in your new category.